mvysny/vaadin-on-kotlin/docs/databases.md

 This will create additional Grid header and will auto-populate it with filters.
 You can finetune the generator by extending the `DefaultFilterFieldFactory`; see the `generateFilterComponents()` documentation for details.
+All filter components will be monitored for a value change events, and a proper filter will be set to the data provider upon every change.
+To achieve this, all built-in VoK data providers offered for all entities by the `Dao` interface (via the `dataProvider` extension property) are already configurable (that is, instances of `ConfigurableFilterDataProvider`).

 You can also create an unremovable programmatic filter easily:

 ```kotlin
 grid(dataProvider = Person.dataProvider.withFilter { Person::age between 20..60 }) {
     // ...
 }
 ```

-The trick here is to *always* use DataProviders with configurable filters.
-By default Vaadin DataProviders do not support setting filters, but that would disable the support for user-defined filters (the filters would fail in runtime when trying to set the user-defined filter to the data provider).

-Therefore, built-in VoK data providers offered for all entities by the `Dao` interface (via the `dataProvider` extension property) are already configurable.
-User filters can thus cast them to `VokDataProvider` and set filters to them.
-However, that will overwrite any previously set filter, and sometimes we want to prevent that.
+The unremovable filter will be ANDed with any additional filters set by the filter components.
 The important distinction here is as follows:

-* `Person.dataProvider.apply { setFilter { Person::age between 20..60 } }` will set a filter to the data provider,
+* `Person.dataProvider.apply { setFilter { Person::age between 20..60 } }` will set a filter to the data provider.
+However
-  but this filter will be removed by any filtering value typed in by the user into the filtering component.
+  this filter will be removed by any filtering value typed in by the user into the filtering component.
+That is because the filter components will simply call `setFilter()`, overwriting any filter you provided earlier.
 * That's why you should use `Person.dataProvider.withFilter { Person::age between 20..60 }`.
 The `withFilter()` function
   takes an existing DataProvider and creates a new one, which delegates all data-fetching calls to the old one but always ANDs given filter with any filters set by the `setFilter()`.